uva-engineering-decision-analysis/David_Hill_Project_SYS6014/README.md

 * LateX

+## Project Structure

+The final paper as well as the proposal and presentation can be found in the docs folder.
+The code can be found in the src folder.
+All data is stored in the data folder.
+The USCAE Construction Equipment Ownership and Operating Expense Schedule which should be used with the Rent vs Buy spreadsheet is in the reference folder.

 ### Reproducability

 To reproduce the final paper, and data for this project you can run the GenerateData and GenerateDocs shell scripts that will run the commands to reproduce the data and paper for you automatically.
 Use the .bat files if you are on windows and the .sh files if you are on linux or MacOS.